Legislation: Business sectors supervised by HMRC: Introduction

 - Cheque Cashers

-(other than those who are already supervised by the Financial Services Authority).
+(other than those who are already supervised by the Financial Conduct Authority).

-Trust or Company Service Providers, unless they are already supervised by a professional body named in the regulations.
+Trust or Company Service Providers (TCSPs), unless they are already supervised by a professional body named in the regulations.
 TCSPs include:

 - Company formation agents